bufbuild-ru/docs/docs/bufstream/quickstart/index.md

 ---

 1. Topics?
 Subjects?
 Subject naming strategies?
 The astute will point out that schemas are not associated with topics, rather schemas are associated with subjects, which are associated with record keys and values via their subject naming strategy.
-For the purposes of this tutorial, we'll assume that we are universally using the TopicNameStrategy, and are using Protobuf to represent the schema of our record values — the 99% case.
+For the purposes of this quickstart, we'll assume that we are universally using the TopicNameStrategy, and are using Protobuf to represent the schema of our record values — the 99% case.
 Therefore, we'll assume that schemas are associated with topics. [↩](#fnref:1 "Jump back to footnote 1 in the text")